zopefoundation/z3c.pagelet/src/z3c/pagelet/README.txt

   ...   </html>
   ... ''')

-Let's now register the template for the view and request.
+Let's now register the template for the view and the request.
 We use the TemplateFactory directly from the z3c.template package.
-This is commonly done using the ZCML directive called ``z3c:pagelet``.
-Note that we do use a the generic Interface as the view base interface for register the pagelet.
+This is commonly done using the ZCML directive called ``z3c:template``.
+Note that we do use the generic Interface as the view base interface to register the template.
 This allows us to register a more specific template in the next sample:

   >>> from zope.publisher.interfaces.browser import IDefaultBrowserLayer